Therapists

 mallory-casevechia

 Mallory Casevechia graduated from the University of Tennessee with her bachelor’s in biology in 2013 and from Johnson University in 2016 with her master’s in clinical mental health counseling.
-She is a licensed professional counselor, with a mental health service provider and approved supervisor designation.
+She is a licensed professional counselor, with a mental health service provider and approved supervisor designation in the state of Tennessee, as well as an Approved Clinical Supervisor (ACS) through CCE.

 Her background in biological sciences strengthens her understanding of how the mind and the body are uniquely connected, and she incorporates that knowledge into her therapeutic framework.